Posts Tagged ‘ soundboard ’

 By

-I recorded this set with Schoeps MK5 cardiod microphones and a soundboard feed provided by Glasslands and the band’s FOH.
-The sound is excellent.
+I recorded this set with the Sennheiser MKH-8040 cards mixed with a superb soundboard feed and the sound quality is outstanding.
 Enjoy!

 Note: All of the material on this site is offered with artist permission, free to fans, at our expense.
 The only thing we ask is that you download the material directly from this site, rather than re-posting the direct links or the files on other sites without our permission.
 Please respect our request.